-The number in the table includes 939,554 shares of Common Stock and 2,737,632 OP Units in which Mr. Zell has a pecuniary interest, but with respect to which he does not have voting or dispositive power.
+The number in the table includes 939,554 shares of Common Stock and 2,737,632 OP Units in which Mr. Zell does not have any voting or dispositive power.
 These shares of Common Stock and OP Units are indirectly owned by trusts established for the benefit of Mr. Zell and his family, the trustee of which is Chai Trust Company, LLC. ("Chai Trust").
-Mr. Zell is not an officer or director of Chai Trust and does not have voting or dispositive power with respect to such Common Stock or OP Units.
-Mr. Zell disclaims beneficial ownership of such 939,554 shares of Common Stock and 2,737,632 OP Units, except to the extent of his pecuniary interest therein.
+Mr. Zell is not an officer or director of Chai Trust and does not have voting or dispositive power with respect to such Common Stock or OP Units or the Shares into which they are convertible.
+Mr. Zell disclaims beneficial ownership of such 939,554 shares of Common Stock and 2,737,632 OP Units and the Shares into which they are convertible, except to the extent of any pecuniary interest therein

-(5) Pursuant to a Schedule 13G filed with the SEC for calendar year 2014, BlackRock Inc. is the beneficial owner of and has sole dispositive power over 5,520,516 shares of Common Stock and has sole voting power over 5,092,503 shares of Common Stock.
+(5) Pursuant to a Schedule 13G/A filed with the SEC for calendar year 2015, BlackRock Inc. is the beneficial owner of and has sole dispositive power over 6,195,924 shares of Common Stock and has sole voting power over 5,678,402 shares of Common Stock.